zdravkov/kendo-docs/api/dataviz/map.md

 If set to `false` the layer will not bind to the data source during initialization.
 In this case data binding will occur when the [change](/kendo-ui/api/framework/datasource#events-change) event of the data source is fired.
 By default the widget will bind to the data source specified in the configuration.

-> Setting `autoBind` to `false` is useful when multiple layers (widgets) are bound to the same data source.
+> Setting `autoBind` to `false` is useful when multiple layers (or widgets) are bound to the same data source.
 Disabling automatic binding ensures that the shared data source doesn't make more than one request to the remote service.

 #### Example - using manual binding
     <div id="map"></div>